qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 small arrow indicates the sort order (downward pointing means descending values from the top row down, upward pointing means ascending values from the top row down).
-You can also choose to sort the rows with the :guilabel:`sort` option of the column header context menu and write an expression, e.g. to sort the row using multiple columns you can write ``concat(col0, col1)``.
+You can also choose to sort the rows with the :guilabel:`Sort...` option of the column header context menu and write an expression.
+E.g. to sort the rows using multiple columns you can write ``concat(col0, col1)``.

 In form view, features identifier can be sorted using the |sort| :guilabel:`Sort